Anomalous mapping between pionfull and pionless EFT's: Region division, enhancement and mapping

 \subsection{Emergence of large scattering lengths}

-Our foregoing derivation clearly demonstrated that the pionless coupling $C_0$ essentially comes from a definite item that assumes contributions from the region $[\Lambda_{(\not\pi)},\Lambda_{(\pi)})$ in the (underlying) pionfull theory.
-Therefore, loop integrations in pionless EFT only make sense over the pionless region $[0,\Lambda_{ (\not\pi)})$ as contributions from $[\Lambda_{(\not\pi)},\Lambda_ {(\pi)})$ have been collected into the pionless couplings.
-In this perspective, the pionless integrals would become definite items in the (underlying) pionfull theory that collect contributions from the pionless region $[0,\Lambda_{(\not\pi)})$ only.
-For example, in ${T}_0=\frac{C_0}{1-C_0I_{0;(\not\pi)}}$ generated by the pionless $C_0$, the pionless integral should collect contributions from the region $[0,\Lambda_{(\not\pi)})$ in a well-defined manner in pionfull theory, hence $J_0\sim\frac{M_N} {4\pi}\Lambda_{(\not\pi)}$.
-Then large scattering lengths in $S$ waves would 'naturally' emerge provided $C_0\sim-\frac{4\pi}{M_N} \Lambda^{-1}_{(\not\pi)}$: which is true even after higher couplings are included\cite{PRC71,epl85,epl94,5537}.
-That is, the large scattering lengths arise from the 'cancelation' between $C^{-1}_0$ and $J_0$ that are effective measures of certain intrinsic properties of the pionfull theory.
+Our foregoing derivations clearly demonstrated that the pionless coupling $C_0$ essentially comes from a definite item coming from the region $[\Lambda_{(\not\pi)},\Lambda_{(\pi)})$ in the (underlying) pionfull theory.
+Therefore, loop integrations in pionless EFT only make sense over the region $[0,\Lambda_{(\not\pi)})$, as contributions from $[\Lambda_{(\not\pi)},\Lambda_{(\pi)})$ have been assumed by the pionless couplings.
+In this perspective, the pionless integrals would become definite items in the (underlying) pionfull theory that mainly collect contributions from the pionless region $[0,\Lambda_{(\not\pi)})$.
+For example, in ${T}_0=\frac{C_0} {1-C_0I_{0;(\not\pi)}}$ generated by the pionless $C_0$, the pionless integral should collect contributions from $[0,\Lambda_{(\not\pi)})$ in a well-defined manner in the pionfull theory, hence $J_0\sim\frac{M_N}{4\pi} \Lambda_{(\not\pi)}$.
+Then, large scattering lengths in $S$ waves would 'naturally' emerge provided $C_0\sim-\frac{4\pi}{M_N}\Lambda ^{-1}_{(\not\pi)}$: which is true even after higher couplings are included\cite{PRC71,epl85,epl94,5537}.
+That is, the large scattering lengths arise from the 'cancelation' between $C^ {-1}_0$ and $J_0$, which must be effective measures of certain objects in the pionfull theory.
 Hence, it is intriguing to extract the pionless parameters like $J_0$ from pionfull theory as we did for pionless couplings, i.e., to calculate $J_0$ from mapping perspective.
 We will pursue such studies in future.
-The above perspective for couplings and loop integrations in an EFT with an upper scale should be generally true in EFT descriptions of many systems and useful for renormalization in various EFT contexts.
+The above perspective should be generally true in the EFT descriptions of many low-energy systems and useful for renormalization in various EFT contexts.